bwhybrow23/QUBot/README.md

 ## Hello

 This repository stores the old Discord bot for Quest Universe.
 Quest Universe was a Minecraft network created in late 2018 that closed due to inactivity from players.
-This is a repository that will not be edited except for ReadMe changes as the bot is archived.
-The repository isn't archived, however, to allow for the sponsorship button.

 ### Donating